melaniehuang/generative-sounds/README.md

-# Generative Sounds x Linden New Art gallery
+# Generative Sounds x Linden New Art

 Today we're going to make visuals from sound with a programming language called Processing.
 Processing is a programming language specifically designed for visual artists, designers and hobbyists as well as those learning how to code(so you're in safe hands!).